On this tour you’ll get to see everything that makes London what it is in just one day!

-We’ll start this walking tour in London’s Westminster, we’ll see the famous Changing of the Horses Guard Parade, St James’ Palace/Park, Buckingham Palace, Westminster Abbey, iconic London Eye and the Big Ben.
+Starting in London’s Westminster, we’ll see Trafalgar Square, the famous Changing of the Horses Guard Parade, St James’ Palace/Park, Buckingham Palace, Westminster Abbey, iconic London Eye and the mighty Big Ben and then stop for a traditional British Brunch.

-Then we'll take London’s famous big red buses to go on to explore more historically impactful sights of London including Tower of London, Tower Bridge and London Bridge.
+Afterwards we'll go on to explore more historically impactful sights of London including St Paul’s Cathedral, Tate Modern Gallery, Tower of London, Millennium Bridge, Tower Bridge and London Bridge.
+Ending our tour at a cafe where you can choose to experience a traditional british Tea Time.

 Tour Includes: